aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/openhyperlinksinnewwindow/_index.md

 ---
 title: PdfSaveOptions.OpenHyperlinksInNewWindow
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a value determining whether hyperlinks in the output Pdf document are forced to be opened in a new window or tab of a browser in C#
+description: PdfSaveOptions property.
+Gets or sets a value determining whether hyperlinks in the output Pdf document are forced to be opened in a new window or tab of a browser in C#
 type: docs
 weight: 220
 url: /net/aspose.words.saving/pdfsaveoptions/openhyperlinksinnewwindow/